SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 addHandler("sayHello", handleSayHello)
 ```

-Finally, there's a field in the activeQuery called `sendUpdate`. sendUpdate is
+There's a field in the activeQuery called `sendUpdate` which allows a module to
+send an update to a caller while it is processing a query. sendUpdate is a
-a function that takes an arbitrary object as input, and it will relay that
+function that takes an arbitrary object as input, and it will relay that object
-object to the caller as a responseUpdate. sendUpdate cannot be called after
+to the caller as a responseUpdate. sendUpdate cannot be called after `accept`
-`accept` or `reject` have been called, but can be called an unlimited number of
+or `reject` have been called, but can be called an unlimited number of times
-times prior to calling `accept` or `reject`.
+prior to calling `accept` or `reject`.

 A common use of `sendUpdate` is to provide progress information about a task
 that might take a while to complete.
 For example, a large file upload might
 send continuous updates indicating how many bytes have been uploaded.

-You can send update with the following code:

 ```ts
 import { addHandler, handleMessage } from "libkmodule"